quartsj/quartsj.github.io/_posts/2017-06-10-quick-mardown-example.md

 ---
 layout: post
 title: This is example
-subtitle: Literally this is example
+subtitle: Literally this is example.What did you expext?
 categories: markdown
 tags: [example]
 top: 2